metabase/metabase/docs/administration-guide/databases/bigquery.md

 To connect Metabase to a BigQuery dataset, select **Admin** from the settings icon.
 In the **Setup** section, under **GET CONNECTED**, click on **Add a Database**.

-From the first dropdown, **Database Type**, select **BigQuery**.
+From the first dropdown, **Database type**, select **BigQuery**.
 Metabase will present you with the relevant configuration fields to fill out:

 ![images](../images/bigquery_add_database.png)